A History of Google Algorithm Updates

 Google’s Biggest Updates from 2003-2011

 Sure, it wasn’t always as powerful as it is now, but Google has been working hard to provide a smarter search experience for decades.
-So, before we get into the recent updates, we’re going to take a peek at big updates that occurred between 2003-2011:
+So, before we get into the recent updates, we’re going to take a peek at big Google Algorithm Updates that occurred between 2003-2011:

 These are just a few of the updates Google has released over the years.
 Google constantly updates its algorithm in order to improve the quality of the platform.
 As a result, SEO practitioners need to stay up-to-date on the latest changes to ensure their websites rank well, even as things shift.